Irving Berlin: Legacy and influence

 The New York Times, after his death in 1989, wrote, "Irving Berlin set the tone and the tempo for the tunes America played and sang and danced to for much of the 20th century."
-An immigrant from Russia, his life became the "classic rags-to-riches story that he never forgot could have happened only in America".
-During his career he wrote an estimated 1,500 songs and was a legend by the time he turned 30.
-He went on to write the scores for 20 original Broadway shows and 15 original Hollywood films, with his songs nominated for Academy Awards on eight occasions.
+His life as an immigrant from Russia became the "classic rags-to-riches story that he never forgot could have happened only in America".
+A legend by the time he turned 30, he went on to write an estimated 1,500 songs during his career.
+He composed the scores for 20 original Broadway shows and 15 original Hollywood films, with his songs nominated for Academy Awards on eight occasions.
 Music historian Susannah McCorkle writes that "in scope, quantity, and quality his work was amazing."
-Others, such as Broadway musician Anne Phillips, says simply that "the man is an American institution."
+Others, such as Broadway musician Anne Phillips, called him "an American institution."

 During his six-decade career, from 1907 to 1966, he produced sheet music, Broadway shows, recordings, and scores played on radio, in films and on television, and his tunes continue to evoke powerful emotions for millions around the world.
 He wrote songs like "Alexander's Ragtime Band", "Cheek to Cheek", "There's No Business Like Show Business", "Blue Skies" and "Puttin' On the Ritz".
 Some of his songs have become holiday anthems, such as "Easter Parade", "White Christmas" and "Happy Holiday".
-"White Christmas" alone sold over 50 million records, the top single selling song in recording history, won an ASCAP and an Academy Award, and is one of the most frequently played songs ever written.
+"White Christmas" alone sold over 50 million records, the top-selling song in recording history.
+It won an ASCAP and an Academy Award, and is one of the most frequently played songs ever written.

 In 1938, "God Bless America" became the unofficial national anthem of the United States, and on September 11, 2001, members of the House of Representatives stood on the steps of the Capitol and solemnly sang "God Bless America" together.
 The song again became popular shortly after 9/11, when Celine Dion recorded it as the title track of a 9/11 benefit album.
 The following year, the Postal Service issued a commemorative stamp of Berlin.
 By then, the Boy Scouts and Girl Scouts of New York had received more than $10 million in royalties from "God Bless America" as a result of Berlin's donation of royalties.
 According to music historian Gary Giddins, "No other songwriter has written as many anthems...
 No one else has written as many pop songs, period...
 [H]is gift for economy, directness, and slang, presents Berlin as an obsessive, often despairing commentator on the passing scene."